Stuartlab-UCSC/hexmap-view/www/public/query/_sources/addAttribute.rst.txt

  {
     "map": "CKCC/v1",
     "layout": "mRNA",
-    "attributes": {
+    "attributes": [
-        "mySignature": {
+        {
-            "node1": 0.897,
-            "node2": 0.904,
+            "name": "mySignature",
+            "nodeIds": [
+                "node1",
+                "node2",
                 ...
+            ],
+            "values": [
+                0.897,
+                0.904,
+                ...
+            ]
         },
-        "mySubtype": {
+        {
-            "node1": "basal-b",
-            "node2": "basal-a",
+            "name": "mySubtype",
+            "nodeIds": [
+                "node1",
+                "node2",
                 ...
+            ],
+            "values": [
+                "basal-a",
+                "basal-b",
+                ...
+            ]
         },
         ...
+    ]
  }
- }

 Where:

 * **map** : a unique identifier.
 If the map belongs to a map group, that is included before the specific map separated by a slash as in the example.
 * **layout** : name of a particular layout of nodes within a map.
-* **attributes** : contains your attribute names, which contain your node names and their values.
+* **attributes** : an array of color attribute objects which contain the attribute name, node IDs and values for each attribute.

 Response success
 ----------------